grzegorzbartman/aerospace-sketchybar-config/README.md

 ![Makaron Screenshot](docs/makaron-01.png)

+> **Why "Makaron"?** The name comes from the Polish word for "pasta" 🍝, which sounds similar to "Mac" at the beginning - a playful nod to macOS while keeping a Polish identity.

 Complete macOS development environment for PHP and Drupal developers with modern window management, terminal, and productivity tools.

 ## Perfect for